The-CODE-Plus-Plus-Community/starks-marketplace/README.md

+# IMPORTANT
+FIRST DEPLOY THIS PROJECT ON localhost:3000 following the way mentioned in the DEPLOYMENT and then open the SAWO Link provied in the submission

 # INTRODUCTION
 Many years have passed in apprehensions and concerns regarding the promising use cases for driving mainstream blockchain adoption.
 The year 2021 might spell a new chapter for the applications of blockchain technology with the rising popularity of NFTs.
 The sale of an NFT art collection by digital artist Beeple for $69 million set a completely new benchmark for NFTs.